 The Changing Landscape Of Being A Lime Juicer

 Scooter charging has changed a lot since scooters first launched.
-In the early days, numerous companies used independent contractors to charge scooters, making this a really easy side hustle to get into.
-Unfortunately for the side hustlers out there, many of these companies have moved to using full-time or part-time employees instead of contractors.
-Of the major shared scooter companies, Lime is the last one I know that is still exclusively using independent contractors.
+In the early days, numerous companies used independent contractors to charge scooters, making this an easy side hustle to get into.
+Unfortunately for the side hustlers out there, many of these companies have moved to using full-time or part-time employees instead of contractors to charge the scooters.

 The other tough change recently is Lime capping the speed of their scooters.
 One of the secret benefits of being a Lime Juicer was that you could ride the scooters for free.
 All you had to do was charge a scooter and then you’d have your own personal scooter you could use for a day or two.
 Lime knew people were doing this but didn’t seem to do much to stop it until recently when they made it so the max speed for Lime Juicers is 5mph.
 That means you can still ride the scooter for free if you’re a Lime Juicer, but it’s only going to go 5mph.
 It’s still slightly faster than walking, but not by much.

 Still, even with this change, I think side hustling as a Lime Juicer still has value.
 You need to have the right living situation, but if you’re in that situation, take advantage of it.
 For a brief while, when I was in Austin, I had that ideal situation – an apartment in downtown Austin, with Lime scooters all around me.